-During our risk assessments of the NCUA's three charge card programs, we determined that management maintained internal controls over these programs.
+During our risk assessments of the NCUA's three charge card programs, we determined that management maintained internal controls over these programs; however, internal control gaps existed during our scope period.
 Specifically, we obtained the Compliance Summary matrix from the GSA SmartPay website and reviewed the NCUA's policies, directives, and procedures to determine whether the required safeguards and internal controls were in place.
-We reviewed the agency policies and procedures for the required controls and followed up with management to determine whether any control gaps existed.
-We determined the NCUA's processes and procedures for the charge card programs contained all internal controls in the matrix.
-However, we determined internal control gaps existed in some processes due to employee vacancies within OCFO.
-We determined these gaps occurred outside the scope period of our review, causing no impact to the fiscal year 2016 data.
-OCFO management told us that once they fill the vacant positions, the internal control gaps we identified will be permanently eliminated.
-We plan to follow-up on this during our fiscal year 2017 risk assessment.
+We also interviewed the A/OPC for both the travel and purchase card programs to determine whether internal control gaps existed.
+Although the agency documented nearly all of the internal controls listed in the Compliance Summary matrix in policy and procedure manuals, we learned internal controls gaps existed within some of the individually billed travel card processes due to employee vacancies within OCFO.
+The travel card A/OPC told us that the internal control gaps created by the vacancies occurred for approximately six months during fiscal year 2017; however, the agency filled the vacant positions, which eliminated the identified internal control gaps.

-&lt;sup>8 The Compliance Summary matrix details the internal control requirements in the Act.
+&lt;sup>9 The Compliance Summary matrix details the internal control requirements in the Act.